 Rehabilitation Teaching (Vision Rehabilitation Therapy)

-The educational process that prepares an individual who is blind or visually impaired to perform daily living tasks safely and independently in any environment.
+Rehabilitation Teaching (Vision Rehabilitation Therapy) is the educational process that prepares a consumer to perform daily living tasks safely and independently in any environment.

-Rehabilitation Teachers or Vision Rehabilitation Therapists instruct individuals with vision impairments in the use of compensatory skills and assistive technology to enable them to live safe, productive, and independent lives.
-Skills evaluation and instruction occurs in the home, assisted living facilities, long term care facilities and on their job sites.
-Specialized teaching services, including some fairly simple devices and techniques, can improve an individual who is legally blind's quality of life.
-Services are planned and provided on an individual based on the person's needs, interests and aptitudes.
+Rehabilitation Teachers (Vision Rehabilitation Therapists) instruct consumers to use their compensatory skills paired with assistive technology to enable them to live safe, productive, and independent lives.
+Specialized teaching services, including simple devices and techniques, can improve the quality of life for consumers.
+Reasonable goals are discussed.
+Services are planned and provided based on the consumer’s individual needs, interests, and aptitudes.

-Specific areas of instruction taught by Vision Rehabilitation Therapists include:
+Specific areas of instruction taught by Rehabilitation Teachers (Vision Rehabilitation Therapists) may include:

 • Use of contrast as well as tactile markings for appliances and household items